 The manual identifies this as Singer Sewing Machine No. 15 (with Attachments No.35918) Lock Stitch, for Family Use.
 The inside of the cover indicates a copyright date of 1915 and shows a picture of the machine stand (and also identifies the machine as having an oscillating shuttle):

-UPDATE: From the Singer Sewing Co. website, Serial Number support page - G Series pdf listing of Register numbers: This machine was "born" on January 3, 1918 and was part of a lot of 50,000 model 15 machines.
+From the Singer Sewing Co. website, Serial Number support page (active page link no longer exists) - G Series listing of Register numbers: This machine was "born" on January 3, 1918 and was part of a lot of 50,000 model 15 machines.
+Visit the Singer website and search for "serial number" to find the manufacture dates; visit their Support page for manuals and how to find the model number.

 At the time I was searching for information (November 2007), I also found a couple of eBay listings with virtually the identical cabinet which is described as being a 7-drawer cabinet, made from tiger oak with Art Nouveau carvings.